 Did you know that cat litter was not developed until 1947?
-Prior to that time, cats always eliminated outdoors in either sand or dirt.
+Before that time, cats always eliminated outdoors in either sand or dirt.
 Since then many cat litters have been developed and marketed to humans, primarily answering the desires of humans.

-When you are deciding on litter boxes for your cat, consider location, size, type of litter, litter box management, and the number of litter boxes needed for your household.
+When you are deciding on litter boxes for your cat, think about location, size, type of litter, litter box management, and the number of litter boxes needed for your household.

 Here are some tips for designing the optimal litter box for your kitty:

 The general rule of thumb is to have one litter box for each cat, plus one additional extra box.
 So, you would need 3 boxes if there are 2 cats in your home.

 - Look at the floor plan of your home to figure out the best place for the litter box.

 - Avoid placing food and water close to the litter box.

 - Cats usually prefer quiet, private places when they need to eliminate.
 Avoid busy areas of the home and locations where your cat could be cornered in, blocked off, or unable to flee.

 - Keep the litter boxes apart in different locations because your cat views boxes close to each other as one large litter box.

 - If your cat is toileting away from the litter box, place an additional litter box at the new site (temporarily or permanently) to get your cat to use a box again.

 - In a multi-level home, place a litter box on each level.
 If you have an older cat, place a litter box on the level where they spend the most time, as it may not be easy for them to go up and down stairs each time they need to use the box.

 - In general, bigger is better and many litter boxes are too small.

 - Litter boxes should be 1 ½ times the length of your cat from the nose to the base of the tail.